-It is also important to emphasize that our argument here is not that the issues Louca and Pennell (2020) point out are trivial.
+It is also important to emphasize that our argument here is not that the issues Kubo and Iwasa (1995) and Louca and Pennell (2020) point out are trivial.
 In fact, there are many papers, and even entire research programs, dedicated to the development of time-varying, lineage homogeneous models of diversification, and trying to draw conclusions based on which models fit best.
 But, as with coin flipping or Brownian motion, knowing what conclusions can be made given the models and data and limiting our work to those areas can be important.
-Moreover, if even coin flipping has congruent models, there is no guarantee that even models that currently seem to avoid the congruence issue, such as pulled diversification rates (the “effective diversification rate” that includes the effect of sampling) recommended by Louca and Pennell (2020), do not have other congruent models with different parameters, such as models that change rates by taxa rather than solely by time.
+Moreover, if even coin flipping has congruent models, there is no guarantee that even models that currently seem to avoid the congruence issue, such as pulled diversification rates (the “effective diversification rate” that includes the effect of sampling) recommended by Louca and Pennell (2020), or the many other methods that use trees to understand evolution, do not have other congruent models with different parameters, such as models that change rates by taxa rather than solely by time.
 Work on non-parametric identifiability (Stoudt 2020; Louca and Pennell pers. comm.) may be fruitful for determining which models will end up being useful.
+As Box (1976) wrote, “Since all models are wrong the scientist must be alert to what is importantly wrong.
+It is inappropriate to be concerned about mice when there are tigers abroad.”
+There could easily be a maladaptive radiation of papers showing how every model used in statistics, including those in biology, may have congruence issues or other failings – after all, if even coin flipping is suspect, what hope could there be for our far more complex domain?
+The key is to identify how the use or abandonment of such models gets us closer to understanding biology.

 Avoid ancestral rate reconstruction

+One area where abandonment seems prudent is the pursuit of most ancestral rate reconstructions.
 Ancestral state reconstruction of characters remains one of the most popular and widely used approaches in phylogenetic comparative methods, despite the occasional discussion to dampen enthusiasm in them (e.g., Cunningham et al. 1998; Omland 1999; Oakley and Cunningham, 2000).
-Ancestral state reconstruction is useful for formulating testable hypotheses, such as the synthesis and performance evaluation of putative ancestral proteins (e.g., Thornton et al. 2003; Pillai et al. 2020), biogeographic history and movements of clades through time (e.g., Ree and Smith, 2008; Landis et al. 2020), and the order and timing of character state changes (e.g., Schluter et al. 1997; Ackerly et al. 2006).
+Ancestral state reconstruction is useful for formulating testable hypotheses, such as the synthesis and performance evaluation of putative ancestral proteins (e.g., Thornton et al. 2003; Pillai et al. 2020), biogeographic history and movements of clades through time (e.g., Ree and Smith, 2008; Landis et al. 2020), and the order and timing of character state changes (e.g., Schluter et al. 1997; Ackerly et al. 2006), though as mentioned above it can have issues in assuming no trend and other false assumptions.
 Reconstructing diversification rates through time has a similar appeal, in that they too can point to testable hypotheses about the intrinsic and extrinsic factors that drive species diversity among groups.
 Armed with only a phylogeny of modern taxa, we can reconstruct how speciation rate, extinction rate, net diversification rate, or the new pulled diversification or pulled speciation rates, have changed through time.
 With the reconstruction of discrete or continuous characters, state information at the extant tips is generally less and less informative about states at nodes as one traverses deeper in the tree towards the root.
 For diversification rate models, the data are not arrayed along the tips of a tree, but rather, come from the distribution of branching events across the phylogeny.
 Ignoring uncertainty in branch lengths or topology, this makes a 10 Myr long edge equally informative regardless of whether it ended 3 million years ago or 30 million years ago.